poidasmith/scratch/README.md

 # Binary Codec for JSON

 The goal of the Binson project is to produce a binary codec for JSON (json.org).
-And hopefully address some of the shortcomings of BSON spec (bsonspec.org).

 The priorities for Binson encoding are (in rough order of priority):